onukob/CMlabs/README.md

 # CMlabs
-These are the labs that I did once in the course from codemasters
+These are the labs that I did in the course from codemasters